Matapédia, Quebec: Demographics

 According to Statistics Canada, the population of Matapédia, Quebec was 566 inhabitants in 2021.
 The demographic trend in recent years follows the overall pattern of Gaspé Peninsula and Bas-Saint-Laurent, that is to say a steady decrease.
 This corresponds to a decrease of 12.2% in five years.
-The median age of Matapédia residents is higher than in most of Quebec at 54.4 years.
+The median age of Matapédia residents is higher than in most of Quebec at 58.8 years.

 The total number of dwellings in the municipality is 357, however only 307 of these units are occupied by permanent residents.
 The majority of homes are Matapedia villas and apartment buildings.

-According to Statistics Canada immigration is basically non-existent in Matapédia.
-80% of the population has French listed as mother tongue and 20% are English-speaking Quebecers.
-However, 43% of the population masters the two official languages of Canada.
-For single language speakers, 46% speak only French and 11% speak only English.
-Two percent of Matapédians identify as aboriginal.
+According to Statistics Canada immigration is nearly non-existent in Matapédia.
+77% of the population has French listed as mother tongue and 19% are English-speaking Quebecers.
+However, 44% of the population masters the two official languages of Canada.
+For single language speakers, 44% speak only French and 13% speak only English.
+Two percent of Matapédians identify as indigenous.

-The unemployment rate in the municipality was 20% in 2016.
-The median income of Matapédiens was $27,648 in 2015.
+The unemployment rate in the municipality was 16% in 2021.
+The median income of Matapédiens was $33,200 in 2020.

-According to Statistics Canada, 30% of the population 15 years and over Matapédia has no high school diploma education.
-20% of the population has only a high school diploma or vocational.
+According to Statistics Canada, 31% of the population 15 years and over Matapédia has no high school diploma education.
+29% of the population has only a high school diploma or vocational.
 All Matapedia graduates completed their studies in Canada.